ethankennerly/as2cs/README.md

  * Convert simple relational expressions verbatim.
  * If statement.
  * Shared assignment operators.
+ * Array and hash access.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

- * Index access and assignment.
+ * New keyword.
  * ActionScript Vector to C# List data type.
  * ActionScript Array to C# ArrayList data type.
  * ActionScript Object and Dictionary to C# Hashtable data type.